-The banks and exchanges have made the most progress developing Al-driven solutions, with fintech vendors also pouring money into Al. Their Al investment is expected to be the most impactful for execution algorithms and the analysis of structured and unstructured data, both of which can ultimately help broker-dealers provide better services to their customers at a lower cost.
+The banks and exchanges have made the most progress developing AI-driven solutions, with fintech vendors also pouring money into AI.
+Their AI investment is expected to be the most impactful for execution algorithms and the analysis of structured and unstructured data, both of which can ultimately help broker-dealers provide better services to their customers at a lower cost.
 Al-driven execution algorithms, for example, are actively being used by a small few early adopters in equity markets.
-The more they are used, the smarter they get at predicting and Given the fee pressures and tough market conditions the buy side is facing, letting their vendors and trading counterparties make the investment in AI is a smart move.

-1 https://www.greenwich.com/equities/artificial-intelligence-coming-disruption-wall-street reacting to market conditions.
+The more they are used, the smarter they get at predicting and reacting to market conditions.
 They are also designed to "learn" traders' preferences, similar to how Google Maps suggests where you might want to go when you get in the car.